architect/arc.codes/src/shared/en/aws/reference-data-put.md

 exports.handler = arc.http(handler)
 ```

 The function defines `getID` helper.
 Internally the function uses a custom UNIX epoch by hardcoding an app specific start value.
-The value returned is a very short and unique key that is also url safe.
+The value returned is a very short and unique key that is also URL safe.

 ## Next: [`update`](/reference/data-update)